aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/data-mgmt.md

 AI tutorials, whether from YouTube or a reputable course provider.
 The data you need for your project is relatively small and only require the basic skills needed to build a model and to be used internally and sparingly.
-Then, using CSV or Excel files may be sufficient enough for your project.
+Then, using CSV or Excel files may be sufficient for your project.

 On the other hand, if your project takes in a lot of data from multiple data sources, then you may need to implement a data lake to store those